Get Ready To Be Mesmerized By A Sea Of Swirling Colors In This Magic Milk Science Experiment

 - Did you learn anything new from it?

-Science Behind The Magic Milk Experiment
+The Science Behind The Milk And Dish Soap Experiment

-The magic milk experiment can be expanded in this way!
+You can do more with the milk and soap experiment!
 Take 3 different types of milk: whole milk, 1% milk and 2% milk (% indicates the fat percentage present in the milk).
-Repeat the same procedure mentioned above with the three kinds of milk and food color on 3 different plates.
+Ask your child to repeat the same procedure mentioned above with the three kinds of milk and food color on 3 different plates.
 Ask your child to note their observations report anything different they noticed in each trial.